 Compiled by TIM FAULKNER/ecoRI News staff

-The Rhode Island primary is scheduled for Sept.
-12, and four candidates are running for Sheldon Whitehouse’s U.S. Senate seat, including the incumbent.
+The Rhode Island general election is scheduled for Nov.
+6, and two candidates are running for Sheldon Whitehouse’s U.S. Senate seat, including the incumbent.

-Here is a look at Rhode Island’s U.S. Senate primary (candidates listed in alphabetical order):
+Here is a look at Rhode Island’s U.S. Senate race:

 Sen. SHELDON WHITEHOUSE